pdemonaco/gentoo-notes/htpc/setup/install.md

 2. From within parted create a 500 MiB file system for Grub's EFI implementation.
 Parted `set boot on` flags the partition for EFI system use.

     ```bash
-    mkpart primary 1 501
+    mkpart primary 1 3
-    name 1 efi
+    name 1 grub-0
-    set 1 boot on
+    set 1 bios_grub on
     ```

 3. Create partitions for Kernel files and leave the remainder for root.

     ```bash
-    mkpart primary 501 629
+    mkpart primary 3 629
     name 2 boot

-    mkpart primary 629 -1
+    mkpart primary 131 -1
     name 3 root
     ```

 ## File System Setup

-1. Specific components of the system require certain file system types.
-In particular, the EFI System Partition must be FAT32.
+1. The kernel file system is primarily read-only so we may as well use ext2.

     ```bash
-    mkdosfs -F 32 -n EFI "${DISK1}1"
-    ```
-2. The kernel file system is primarily read-only so we may as well use ext2.

-    ```bash
     mkfs.ext2 -T small "${DISK1}2"
     ```

-3. Create the base file system.
+2. Create the base file system.

     ```bash
     zpool create -o ashift=12 -o autoexpand=on -o feature@lz4_compress=enabled \